zipnosis/visit-api-contract/README.md

         - This allows the user to go back one step, effectively un-doing their previous action.
         - It may be missing when going back is not possible or not permitted.

-      - **`cancel_interview`**: Object.
+      - **`cancel_visit`**: Object.
-        - This fully ends and permanently cancels the current interview.
+        - This fully ends and permanently cancels the current visit.
         - It may be missing if there is no option to cancel, for example after a data request has been submitted to others.

       - **`see_other_options`**: Object.
-        - This shows the user their other options available at this moment other than continuing the interview.
+        - This shows the user their other options available at this moment other than continuing the visit.
         - It may be missing if there are no other options, or if we do not wish to highlight any other options in the current state.

       - If an action is listed, then it means that the action is currently supported and the server must accept it.